 "Intended?"
 Goyle asked, confused as to what his new blonde friend meant by those words.

-Draco sighed heavily, wondering just how long it would be before he could make others….more gifted beneath their scalps, assist him.
+Draco sighed heavily, wondering just how long it would be before he could make others…more gifted beneath their scalps, assist him.
 "Intended.
 As in fiancé.
 Soon to be wife."
 The two other boys smiled knowingly for a brief second before realizing they had no clue why Draco would want to get married.
-"Never mind the reason," Draco exclaimed, the limit of his patience about reached, "Just find her and then come and get me!"
+"Never mind the reason," Draco exclaimed, the limits of his patience about reached, "Just find her and then come and get me!"
 Crabbe and Goyle hurried off to do as instructed as both had been told by their fathers to follow the lead of the young Malfoy heir.

 Draco watched the two boys start to make their way through the throng of people before he turned and boarded the train.
-Opening the door to the first compartment he took a seat closest to the window and watched the people outside with disdain.
-Being in the compartment that was directly next to the school Prefects was a clear indication that he himself was but a step away from being one he felt.
+Opening the door to the first compartment, he took a seat closest to the window and watched the people outside with disdain.
+Being in the compartment that was directly next to the school Prefects was a clear indication that he was but a step away from being one he felt.
 It wasn't long though before his thoughts were once more upon the task he had set for Crabbe and Goyle.
-As soon as they find Daphne I'll go and introduce myself.
-Father can handle the negotiations; however that doesn't mean that I can't start things on my end as well, he surmised.
+As soon as they find Daphne, I'll go and introduce myself.
+Father can handle the negotiations; however, that doesn't mean that I can't start things on my end as well, he surmised.

 The train whistle blew two quick blasts, signaling its imminent departure.
-As Draco waited for the return of Crabbe and Goyle his attention was drawn to the passageway just as a red haired boy and a dark haired girl, both older and wearing Prefect badges on their robes, walked past.
+As Draco waited for the return of Crabbe and Goyle his attention was drawn to the passageway just as a red-haired boy and a dark-haired girl, both older and wearing Prefect badges on their robes, walked past.

 "Fred and George both claim that they spoke with him," the older boy exclaimed as if trying to substantiate his claim.
-"They even helped him get his trunk onboard."
+"They even helped him get his trunk on board."

 The girl paused right outside the opened doorway to the compartment Draco was in and turned to regard the trailing boy in disbelief.
 "Are you certain they weren't just having a go at you, Percy?
 Harry Potter?
 On the train to Hogwarts?"
 The girl rolled her eyes in disbelief, a patronizing grin creeping onto her lips as she turned to continue on down the passageway.

 Draco listened as the boy tried to convince the girl till they were out of hearing distance.
 "Harry Potter's come to Hogwarts?"
 Draco mused aloud to himself with a thoughtful grin of his own.
 "I'll have to make certain that father hears of this.
-I'm certain he'll want us to become acquainted."
+I'm sure he'll want us to become acquainted."